treble37/binomial/README.md

 # Binomial
 Binomial is a ruby gem for quickly calculating probabilities that are modelled by the [Binomial Theorem](http://en.wikipedia.org/wiki/Binomial_theorem).
+The master branch of this repo may be rather buggy at times.
+For a stable version, use `gem install binomial` or download a tagged version.
 ## Usage

 ```ruby